Raw Lemon Cheesecake

 - Water, as needed

-Press evenly into your springform pan and set in your freezer while making the filling.
-Make it as thick or thin as you like!
+Press crust evenly (as thick or thin as you like) into a springform pan and place in the freezer while making the filling.

-In a high-speed blender, add roughly equal parts butternut purée and coconut butter.
+In a high-speed blender, add roughly equal parts butternut purée and coconut meat, butter, or milk.

-Blend on high, slowly adding in water to help blend smoothly, careful not to add too much as it will not set up properly.
+Blend on high, slowly adding in water just to help blend smoothly, careful not to add too much as it will prevent it from firming up.
 Consistency should be super smooth and creamy, and still able to scoop or spread without being too thin.